-Puerh tea is the fine wine of the tea world because the longer it is stored the more pronounced its taste and range of complex flavours becomes.
+Puerh tea is the fine of the tea world because the longer it is stored the more pronounced its taste and range of complex flavours becomes.

 One thing to keep in mind about this tea is that it is not a conventional white tea.
 White teas are simply picked and dried, while this was processed just like other Sheng Puerh teas.
 It was picked, withered, pan fired, and sun dried, creating a flavor profile that is different and more assertive than conventional white tea.
 It has a bit of a sweet malty flavor without the bitterness common to other young Sheng Puerh.